 - Chemical anchors classified H400, H410, and H411 due to dibenzoyl peroxide (CAS no. 94-36-0) are allowed. - Hardener for acrylic floor coatings classified H400, H410, and H411 due to dibenzoyl peroxide (CAS no. 94-36-0) are allowed for use in professional kitchens.
-In Nordic countries with an authorisation system, the flooring contractor must be authorised. - Biocide-containing wood primers classified H411 used for treatment of cut surfaces and end timbers are allowed. - Naphtha-based primers and adhesives classified H411 for outdoor use. - Naphtha-based adhesives classified H411 for cellular rubber insulation intended for cooling pipes and ventilation ducts indoors. - FI: Classifications H351 and H362 for spray polyurethane foams used in element factories and at construction sites for sealing of windows when temperature is below 5 °C. - Declaration from the manufacturer of the chemical product, in accordance with Appendix 6 - Safety data sheet in accordance with Annex II to REACH (Council Regulation (EC) no. 1907/2006) for all chemical products.
+In Nordic countries with an authorisation system, the flooring contractor must be authorised. - Biocide-containing wood primers classified H411 used for treatment of cut surfaces and end timbers are allowed. - Naphtha-based primers and adhesives classified H411 for outdoor use. - Naphtha-based adhesives classified H411 for cellular rubber insulation intended for cooling pipes and ventilation ducts indoors. - Classifications H351 and H361 for intumescent steel paints in multi storey buildings due to melamine (CAS 108-78-1). - Finland: Classifications H351 and H362 for spray polyurethane foams used in element factories and at construction sites for sealing of windows and balcony doors when temperature is below 5 °C. Exemption applies also for fire resistant polyurethane foam used in element factories and at construction site for sealing of façade insulations, elements, transits, and insulations in base floor with a crawl space. - Finland: Two-component injection resin based on epoxy, classified H411, for repair of individual cracks in indoor concrete decks. - 1Declaration Chemical products from the manufacturer of the chemical product.
+The declaration is done by the manufacturer through the web portal SCDP. - Safety data sheet in accordance with Annex II to REACH (Council Regulation (EC) no. 1907/2006) for all chemical products.